Afcon U17: Tanzania fail to qualify for World Cup after Uganda defeat | Goal.com

 Afcon U17: Tanzania fail to qualify for World Cup after Uganda defeat

-Following their second successive defeat, a 3-0 loss to Uganda at the National Stadium in Dar es Salaam on Wednesday, the Serengeti Boys have failed to reach these years event in Brazil.
+Following their second successive defeat, a 3-0 loss to Uganda at the National Stadium in Dar es Salaam on Wednesday, the Serengeti Boys have failed to reach this year's event in Brazil.

 After losing to 5-4 to Nigeria in a thrilling encounter in their first match on Sunday, Oscar Mirambo's men needed to beat Uganda to remain in the running for a place in the semi-finals, which also secure qualification for the U-17 World Cup.

-Andrew Kawooya opened the scoring for the Cubs after teaming up with Najib Yiga with a delivery that bounced through the unorganized defence into the far corner of the net in the 16th minute.
+Andrew Kawooya opened the scoring for the Cubs after teaming up with Najib Yiga with a delivery that flashed across goal and squeezed in from a tight angle to the back of the net in the 16th minute.

 Ivan Asaba doubled Uganda's tally in the 28th minute and Yiga sealed the result with a header 14 minutes from time.